resources

 THE PARTNERSHIP PROGRAMME

-At LooseHeadz, we’re working to place a mental health lead (a LooseHead) at every rugby club around the world.
+At LooseHeadz, we’re working to place a mental health champion (a LooseHead) at every rugby club around the world.

 The Partnership Programme is designed to support these LooseHeads by providing a toolkit full of resources aimed at tackling the stigma, & promoting mental fitness throughout your rugby club.
 The toolkit includes resources such as mental health training, signposting content & much, much more.